Skip to main content

 HIGH AVAILABILITY

-Many traditional dishes are naturally gluten-free, based on cassava, plantains, rice, and corn.
-Fufu, chikwanga, kwanga, and most stews are gluten-free.
-Avoid wheat-based imported bread.
+Plenty of traditional dishes are naturally gluten-free, built on cassava, plantains, rice, and corn.
+Fufu, chikwanga, kwanga, and most stews contain no wheat.
+The thing to avoid is imported wheat bread.

 Common Allergens